- Places to Explore

 Casa Milà Review

-Usually referred to as La Pedrera (The Stone Quarry), with a wavy, curving stone facade that undulates around the corner of the block, Casa Milà is one of Gaudí's most celebrated yet initially reviled designs.
-Topped by chimneys so eerie they were nicknamed espantabruxes (witch-scarers), the building was unveiled in 1910 to the horror of local residents.
-The sudden appearance of these cavelike balconies on their most fashionable street led to the immediate coining of descriptions such as "the Stone Quarry"—or, better yet, "Rockpile"—along with references to the Gypsy cave dwellings in Granada's Sacromonte.
+Usually referred to as La Pedrera (The Stone Quarry), with a wavy, curving stone facade that undulates around the corner of the block, this building is one of Gaudí's most celebrated yet initially reviled designs.
+Topped by chimneys so eerie they were nicknamed espantabruxes (witch scarers), the Casa Milà was unveiled in 1910 to the horror of local residents.
+The sudden appearance of these balconies on their most fashionable street, like the holes of cliff dwellers, led to the immediate coining of descriptions such as "Rock Pile"—along with references to the gypsy cave dwellings in Granada's Sacromonte.
 Other observers were undone by the facade, complaining, as one critic put it, that the rippling, undressed stone made you feel "as though you are on board a ship in an angry sea."
-Seemingly defying the laws of gravity, the exterior has no straight lines, and is adorned with winding balconies covered with wrought-iron seaweedlike foliage sculpted by Josep Maria Jujol.
+Seemingly defying the laws of gravity, the exterior has no straight lines, and is adorned with winding balconies covered with wrought-iron foliage sculpted by Josep Maria Jujol.

 Fodor's Trip Planning Ideas